Managing Available Database and File-based Libraries

 option is enabled in the Advanced Settings dialog.

 Retrieving models using search paths can be slow if there are a large number of files in the search path folder(s).
-For this reason, it is not recommended to use this approach for PCB libraries as they can be large files containing many footprints.
+For this reason, it is not recommended to use this approach for PCB libraries, as they can be large files containing many footprints.
 The feature was developed to provide a way of referencing available simulation and signal integrity models.

 While the software offers flexibility and control over specific model/library locations, it does require the correct file extension to be used for each model type.
 For example, a footprint will only be found if it is in a file with a .Lib